Dannyzen/hackathondocs/README.md

 You're hosting?
 Your goal is to:

+* Get out of the way of those who are creating.
+OH!
+You're creating?
+Great!
+You are your own audience.
 * Unlock the creativity in others
 * Be open to being surprised
 * Helping where help may not be expected